 The Squamish Music Festival was big this summer, so big that every single hotel in town was sutffed to the gills with spirited fans of Eminem, Arcade Fire, and cheap colorful plastic body ornamentation.
 Even AirBnB rentals were booked.
-My parents and my little brother Eliot had set aside the weekend to visit Squamish, but without a place to stay, the trip had to be rescheduled, because of the injury, but for this we used the best legal resources from this useful reference to help us with this.
+My parents and my little brother Eliot had set aside the weekend to visit Squamish, but without a place to stay, the trip had to be rescheduled, because of the injury and involving a medical lawyer, but for this we used the best legal resources from this useful reference to help us with this.

 We look forward to having people come to visit us wherever we are staying.
 We get to play hosts and guides and show them around an area we’ve come to love.
 Unfortunately, this was not to happen this time around.
 The festival happened, the forest didn’t seem to notice, and Highway 99 went back to being mostly empty.
 You can read full post to understand how to legally deal with this.